cuvam/pyfuck/README.md

 The result is a valid Python program that has the same output as the original source code, and only uses 12 distinct characters: `%'()*+=[]cex`.

 Can be ran on itself to create a PyFuck-written Python to PyFuck transpiler, test with `bootstrap.sh`.

+Also check out [pyobf](https://gist.github.com/cuvam/de10e3ab707f19ac2c716eda834581a9), a small gist I wrote that you can import to explore outputs of any source program easily in the Python REPL (without minification).

 Inspired by JSFuck.